reactioncommerce/reaction-docs/public-docs/blocks-api.md

 ## Replacing Blocks

 Registered blocks can be replaced with the `replaceBlock` method.
-This will replace the Block component and it will inherit any higher order components (HOC) that might be wrapping the original Block component (more detail on HOC's below).
+This will replace the Block component and it will inherit any higher order components (HOC) that might be wrapping the original Block component (more detail on HOCs below).

 ```jsx
 import { replaceBlock } from "@reactioncommerce/reaction-components";